-- Beth Am’s kitchen is designated as a fully kosher facility with primary intended use for storing/warming dairy/pareve food but with the ability to serve meat as well.
-Any outside prepared food brought into the kitchen will need to come from a kosher facility or household as determined by the rabbi in his role as mashgiach.
-Ensuring the kosher sourcing of food products and prepared food will be the rabbi’s responsibility with support from the executive director.
+- Beth Am’s kitchen is a designated kosher facility with primary intended use for storing/warming dairy/pareve food but with the ability to serve meat as well.
+Any food brought into the kitchen must come from a facility with kosher supervision.
+Ensuring the kosher sourcing of food products and prepared food will be the senior rabbi’s responsibility with support from the executive director.

-- The executive director (or his/her designee) and the kiddush chair will work collaboratively with the rabbi’s guidance and direction to implement policy.
+- The executive director (or his designee) and the kiddush chair will work collaboratively with the rabbi’s guidance and direction to implement policy.

-- Blue (permitted in the kitchen): Pareve or dairy food prepared in a kosher commercial kitchen or factory.
+- Pareve or dairy food prepared in a kosher commercial kitchen or package goods with a hekhsher.

-- Yellow (permitted only in kitchen-extension): Ingredient kosher (but not necessarily hekhshered) food prepared in a “not yet” kosher home.
-Or food purchased from a non-kosher commercial vendor, such as take-out vegetarian pizza or vegan/veggie/fish prepared foods without kosher certification but containing no prohibited ingredients.
+- Similar to option 2 above will be food from pre-approved commercial vendors, such as take-out vegetarian pizza or vegan/veggie/fish prepared foods without kosher certification but containing no prohibited ingredients.

 - For functions like b’nai mitzvah and weddings, we encourage use of kosher caterers and our executive director will maintain a list of approved kosher caterers.

-- Recognizing the cost of kosher catering can be prohibitive for some, and understanding our diversity of practice, we will also permit specific approved non-kosher caterers who understand our above policies and principles.
-When using one of these caterers, families will be expected to provide some amount of comparable hekhsher-kosher fare for those in our community who observe stricter kashrut.
+- Recognizing the cost of kosher catering can be prohibitive for some, and understanding our diversity of practice, we will also permit specific approved non-kosher caterers who understand how to prepare ingredient-kosher food.
+When using one of these caterers, families will be expected to provide some amount of comparable kosher supervised fare for those in our community who observe kashrut more strictly.

-- When providing food for classes, meetings, kiddush luncheons and events, Beth Am will strive to provide hekhsher-kosher catering and food whenever possible.
+- When providing food for classes, meetings, kiddush luncheons and events, Beth Am will strive to provide kosher supervised food whenever possible.
 When budget or other circumstances makes this onerous, we will hold ourselves to the same standards of providing adequate amounts of clearly-labeled, hekhsher-kosher food for those who need it.

 - Gatherings at people’s homes or outside facilities (when they are official Beth Am events) will be expected to abide by similar guidelines.
-No treyf should be served, and a reasonable effort should be made to accommodate those with stricter levels of kashrut observance.
+Only ingredient-kosher food should be served, and a reasonable effort should be made to accommodate those with stricter levels of kashrut observance.